nullbuilds/fiberoptic-dmd/README.md

 1. Once the render is complete, you can directly export an STL of the part by either pressing **F7** or selecting **File**, hovering over **Export**, and choosing **Export as STL...**.

 :exclamation: While you can make a 16x8 or larger display from multiple 8x8 matrices, I recommend against it.
 The display becomes exponentially harder to assemble with each additional row/column.
 Additional fibers also make the connection between the mount and display far less flexible.

+## Related works

+I'm not the first to design a fiberoptic DMD.
+Check out these other cool designs by [elliotmade](https://youtu.be/e9nGw1BpO-Y) and [Dr. Tõnis Gadgets](https://youtu.be/YSTuFIqyf5o)!